knowm/Sundial/README.md

 ## Job Termination

 To terminate a Job asynchronously, you can call the `SundialJobScheduler.stopJob(String jobName)` method.
 The Job termination mechanism works by setting a flag that the Job should be terminated, but it is up to the logic in the Job to decide at what point termination should occur.
-Therefore, in any long-running job that you anticipate the need to terminate, put the method call `setTerminate()` at an appropriate location.
+Therefore, in any long-running job that you anticipate the need to terminate, put the method call `checkTerminated()` at an appropriate location.

 ## Concurrent Job Execution